Terms and Conditions

 6. Cancellation by you

-6.1 You may cancel your Holiday by providing notice to FOCL in writing.
-Subject to clause 6.3 below:
+6.1 You may cancel your Holiday by providing formal notice to FOCL, either in writing or verbally to the Guest Services department pending verification of having authority to do so, subject to clause 6.3 below:

-6.1.1 Where you do so 91 days or more before the Departure Date, FOCL will be entitled to retain the non-refundable deposit in accordance with clause 4 above.
+6.1.1 Where you cancel 91 days or more before the Departure Date, FOCL will be entitled to retain the nonrefundable deposit in accordance with clause 4.1 above.

 |Number of days before departure||Percentage of Price FOCL will be entitled to retain if the cruise is cancelled by you|